-In the first years (and I just ran across my notes from those sessions,) I felt and recorded that no one could be more responsible for the suicide than me - which is a common survivor assessment.
+In the first years (and I just ran across my notes from those sessions,) I felt and recorded that no one could be more responsible for the Suicide than me - which is a common survivor assessment.

 When I was alone, I would focus only on things that had not gone smoothly for us.
-It was as though my relational shortfall (or certainly all of them summed together) would grade me a failure.
+It was as though my relational shortfall (or indeed all of them summed together) would grade me a failure.

 In those early times, I would focus on “us - over the years.”
 Then I would shift to that Rebecca, my wife, would not be returning.
 In successive years I would become aware of the complexity of knowing what another person thinks or what they are capable of doing.
 Things that never crossed my mind before.

-Here over two decades later, I still will hear or read something that takes me back to the “Why question.”
-But now, the ruminations will quickly fade away . . . without conflict.
+Here over two decades later, I still will see, hear, or read something that takes me back to the “Why question.”
+But having worked endlessly through the debris, the ruminations will quickly fade away and without conflict.

 Guilt and shame coexist and are intertwined.

-If you ask, why I don’t feel guilt like I use to?
+If you ask, why I don’t feel guilty like I used to?
 I put my analysis and judgment tendencies in neutral.
 I had to let them go.
-This was all about dreams that vanished and expectations that can never be met.
+Many dreams vanished along with expectations that could never be met.
 I consciously had to adjust and let them go.

-FHAS-About Guilt & Shame V6-0624.2017 - blessings, dJ
+FHAS-About Guilt & Shame V12-(G-edited) 0106.2020